DoTheEvo/selfhosted-apps-docker/gotify-ntfy-signal/readme.md

   Support for multiple user, supports ios.
 * **signal-cli-rest-api** - no gui, need a sim card phone number registred, notification are just send to phone numbers.
-  The wider spread of it might make it a winner since no need for another app.
+  Signal wide spread might make it a winner, since you are not asking people to install an another app.

-Afte few weeks of tinkering with these... ntfy is the winner for me, for now.<br>
+Afte few weeks of tinkering with these... **ntfy is the winner for me**, for now.<br>
 Compose files for the other two are at the end.

 # docker-compose for ntfy